nickolasburr/git-extend/README.md

 > Can I still use builtin options for the command?

-Absolutely.
-That's the point of `git-extend`.
-It can be thought of as a type of closure, providing _additional_ options and functionality.
+Absolutely, that's the point of `git-extend`.
+It can be thought of as a type of closure, providing _additional_ context.

 ## Installation